 4 self-respecting potatoes.
 I like the yellow, thin skinned kind, scrubbed and cubed.
 (If you only have bakers, peel them)

-1 TB Ground (powdered) mustard
+2 TB Olive Oil1 TB Ground (powdered) mustard

 2TB Bouillon (I like the brand, "Better Than Bouillon") either vegetable or chicken